AqueductHub/aqueductcore/docs/extensions.md

 the user interface.
 The `aqueduct_url` mandatory parameter is used to make the extension aware of the instance of Aqueduct it should interact with.
 In the current implementation, extensions are assumed to run on the same machine as the server application, so this address will be a `http://localhost:8000/` or similar.
+Port `8000` is the default port in the container that the Aqueduct server listens to.

 Optional `constants` section allows to define key-value pairs for constants shared across all extension action executions.